ahmed-razic/e-herbarium/README.md

 ## About

-<p>The E-herbarium is a small web app done by me in order to better understand cloud storage and Firebase.</p>
+<p>The E-herbarium is a small web app done by me in order to better understand cloud storage, authentication, Firebase and Firestore.</p>

 <p>Working app is deployed on Vercel</p>